intuit/omnibus-aws_cli/README.md

 ## omnibus-aws_cli

-This contains the skelton for building Omnibus Heirloom packages.
+This contains the skelton for building Omnibus aws_cli package.

 ## Build

-To build the Heirloom RPM on the local system:
+To build the aws_cli RPM on the local system:

     bundle exec rake projects:aws_cli